Medical Marijuana Specialists located in Pensacola, Marianna, Miramar Beach, Panama City, FL & Gulfport, MS

 Epilepsy is a common but little-understood condition that can cause recurring and painful seizures.
 While medication is available and widely used to treat epilepsy, it’s not effective for everyone, and it can involve a number of unpleasant side effects.
-To learn more about how medical marijuana can help you prevent and treat your epileptic seizures, call Kaya Life in Santa Rosa Beach, Panama City, and Pensacola, Florida, and Gulfport, MS, to make an appointment, or make one online.
+To learn more about how medical marijuana can help you prevent and treat your epileptic seizures, call Kaya Life in Miramar Beach, Marianna, Panama City, and Pensacola, Florida, and Gulfport, MS, to make an appointment, or make one online.

 Epilepsy is a neurological disease that causes abnormal brain activity, which can, in turn, lead to seizures, as well as periods of peculiar behavior, strange sensations, or loss of consciousness.
 You can develop epilepsy at any age, and there’s no cure for it, but sometimes people seem to outgrow their seizures as they age.
 Treatment can reduce how often you have seizures and how severe they are.